AbanobYoussef/face-recognition/README.md

-# face-recognition
+# face-recognition app written in c# with emgu cv library
-My first try with face recognition with emgu c#
-It recognizes human faces